 Apart from ensuring all the animals we take to the vet are vaccinated, we also work with VAWZ and the government veterinary department to organize rabies vaccination campaigns for dogs at various venues in the district.
 In 2019, we vaccinated nearly 2400 dogs (and the odd brave kitty in a basket) but since Covid this has dropped and in 20212 we vaccinated 880 dogs in one day.

 Rabies is a very real threat in Zimbabwe and we encounter positive cases quite often, so its fortunate that the private animal welfare organisations and GARC (Global Alliance for Rabies Control) stepped in to help with what used to be the sole preserve of the vet practices and government.
 Only vets and registered veterinary officers can administer them, hence our inability to do them without assistance.

-Bulawayo has had a 'shoot to kill' campaign for strays and, in June 2016, the Harare City Council threatened to do the same.
-This would mean any dog running free in the town or low and high density suburbs could be killed - a horrific thought, especially when one realises that this is the norm in many areas where people can't afford to fence their properties.
+Bulawayo has held at least one 'shoot to kill' campaign for strays and, given that the Harare City Council has threatened to do the same before now, theoretically, any dog running free in the town or suburbs could well end up in danger of being shot - a horrific thought, given that it's the norm in many high density areas where people can't afford to fence their properties.